AlexanderJarvheden/IndustrialEconomicsAndManagement/README.md

-# IndustrialEconomicsAndManagement
+# Industrial Economics and Management notes
-My notes from the courses related to the topic industrial economics and management
+My notes from some courses related to the topic industrial economics and management